Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

 Version: 1.7.10
 Currently Active

+- [CanaryMod](https://github.com/CanaryModTeam/CanaryMod) - A fork of hMod for implementing some of Bukkit's patches.
+Used on the MinecraftOnline server.
+Version: ???
+DISCONTINUED

+- [Cauldron-js](https://github.com/vantezzen/cauldron-js) - Cauldron-js is just a proof of concept idea of running a 1.13.2 server entirely inside your web browser.
+Doesn't run great, but still an achievement.
+Version: 1.13.2
+DISCONTINUED

+- [Feather](https://github.com/feather-rs/feather) - Feather is a recode of Minecraft servers entirely in the Rust programming language, aimed at making the server run multicore - this would significantly increase performance.
+It currently only supports 1.16.5.
+Worth noting, their plugin API is not finished yet either.
+Version: 1.16.5
+Currently Active

+- [hMod](https://github.com/traitor/Minecraft-Server-Mod/) - The first server type with server-side mods (plugins) supported.
+It supported early Alpha versions.
+Version: ???
+DISCONTINUED

+- [NeptuneVanilla](https://github.com/NeptunePowered/NeptuneMod) - A continuation of CanaryMod under a new repository and name.
+Version: 1.8.9 - 1.9
+DISCONTINUED

+- [Project-Rainbow](https://ci.codecrafter47.de/job/Rainbow/) - Project-Rainbow was an attempt at overthrowing Bukkit with a new platform, but as we can tell that didn't work.
+Version: 1.13.2
+DISCONTINUED

 ### Modded Server JARS

 - [Forge](http://files.minecraftforge.net/) - Forge is a server software based on the MCP.
 Both the server and client need to be running the mods.